wellyshen/react-cool-starter/README.md

 > For more performance optimizing techniques.
 Please see the [Optimizing Performance](https://reactjs.org/docs/optimizing-performance.html) topic.

-### Typescript
+### TypeScript

-[Typescript](https://www.typescriptlang.org) is a typed super-set of JavaScript.
+[TypeScript](https://www.typescriptlang.org) is a typed super-set of JavaScript.
 It's getting more and more popular in the Front-end world.
 And being widely used by many libraries.
-If you are new to Typescript, you can check out its document [here](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).
+If you are new to TypeScript, you can check out its document [here](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).

-Typescript has been integrated with our application to bring the following benefits:
+TypeScript has been integrated with our application to bring the following benefits:

 - Type safety for components, reducers, state and actions.
-- Many IDEs support the hints of Typescript, which give us a superior developer experience.
+- Many IDEs support the hints of TypeScript, which give us a superior developer experience.
 - Easy refactoring of typed code.
 - In general, more types less bugs.
-Read this [article](https://medium.com/javascript-scene/the-typescript-tax-132ff4cb175b) to know more.
+Read this [article](https://medium.com/javascript-scene/the-typescript-tax-132ff4cb175b) to learn more.

 ### Code and Style Lint

-[ESLint](http://eslint.org) (With Airbnb config), [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint), [StyleLint](http://stylelint.io), [Prettier](https://prettier.io) and [lint-staged](https://github.com/okonet/lint-staged) are integrated into this starter to maintain a consistent code style and give you a elegant code formatting.
-You can configure your lint rules through `./package.json` file.
+[ESLint](http://eslint.org) (With Airbnb configuration), [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint), [StyleLint](http://stylelint.io), [Prettier](https://prettier.io) and [lint-staged](https://github.com/okonet/lint-staged) are integrated into this starter to maintain a consistent code style and give you a elegant code formatting.
+You can configure your lint rules through the `.eslintrc`, `.stylelintrc` and `.prettierrc` files.

 ### Unit Testing